 If you want to get a tattoo or piercing, then look for a reputable shop.
 Before getting it done, ask about how the equipment is cleaned and make sure that the person is using sterile needles.

-If you are traveling to the area where the Hepatitis B is common or prevalent, then consult your doctor about getting the vaccine and have it in advance.
+If you are traveling to the area where Hepatitis B is common or prevalent, then consult your doctor about getting the vaccine and have it in advance.
 It is usually given in three doses over a six-month period.

 Avoid sharing toothbrushes, nail clippers, or razors with an infected person.
-Small cuts in the skin are a perfect mode for contracting such viruses.
+Small cuts in the skin are a perfect model for contracting such viruses.

 Your immune system plays a crucial role in protecting you from infections.
-To keep your immune system strong you need to follow following lifestyle such as:
+To keep your immune system strong you need to follow the following lifestyle such as: